-- a.
-Counseling Lab rooms: https://apsucounselinglab.skedda.com/booking, - b.
-Play Room: https://apsudevelopmentallab.skedda.com/booking, the supervision course instructor so that all may support the clinical and professional development of all students involved.
+The supervisory team meets on a regular basis to share information about each student's progress and needs and to coordinate their work to support your growth and competence.
+In addition, your individual/triadic supervisor will complete a Clinical Supervision Record (see Appendix) each week, noting any concerns and growth.
+These forms will be accessible by your clinical-course instructor and the supervision course instructor so that all may support the clinical and professional development of all students involved.
 In situations where one or more supervisors have concerns about a student's clinical work and/or progress, the input of all supervisors will be considered, but ultimately the department faculty will make decisions about a student's ability to continue clinical work, and any actions necessary to promote the student's progress and protect both volunteers and the profession.